Our first League Cup

 1895 – We were thumped 7-2 in a Palatine League meeting at Pikes Lane, with Jimmy Ross and John Drummond scoring our goals.

-1899 - Hugh Morgan was on the scoresheet as we lost a top-flight encounter 2-1 at Burnden Park.
+1899 - Hugh Morgan was on the scoresheet as we lost a top-flight encounter 2-1 at Burnden Park as future reds boss Matt McQueen made his 103rd and last reds appearance.

-1905 - Tom Chorlton struck from the spot as we drew 1-1 at Anfield in a Second Division meeting.
+1905 - Tom Chorlton struck from the spot as we drew 1-1 at Anfield in a Second Division meeting as wing-half Charlie Wilson played his 92nd and last reds game.

 1982 - Peter Beardsley signed for Vancouver Whitecaps for the first time, joining for £275,000 from Carlisle United.
 He was in Canada for five months before moving to Old Trafford, but returned to Vancouver in March 1983.